k3s-io/k3s/CONTRIBUTING.md

 ### Writing good commit messages
 Git commit messages should explain the how and why of your change and be separated into a brief subject line followed by a more detailed body.
 When in doubt, follow this guide for good commit messages and you can’t go wrong: https://chris.beams.io/posts/git-commit/.

+One particularly useful point made in the above guide is regarding commit subject lines:

+A properly formed Git commit subject line should always be able to complete the following sentence:

+- If applied, this commit will <ins>your subject line here</ins>

 One simple but effective pattern to follow for commits is the “problem / solution” pattern.
 It looks like this:
 ```
 <Subject>